-On the methodological side, in this paper, we propose a four steps framework to overcome the high dimensionality as a result of integrating the intra- and inter-category promotional information.
+On the methodological side, in this paper, we propose a four steps framework to overcome the high dimensionality of the data set that results from integrating the intra- and inter-category promotional information.
 The total process is fully automatic and therefore can be easily integrated into a forecasting system.
 Our results show that the scheme of how one generates the sequence of regression estimates necessary to make forecasts is very important when integrating extra information.
 A rolling forecasting scheme is strongly recommended for it can effectively utilize extra information by capturing complex dynamic relationships among products.
 A multi-stage LASSO strategy is also the key to improving the forecasts.
-This attributes to its avoiding to selecting misleading variables among correlated variables by separating different sources of information into several layers.
+This contributes to avoiding the selection of misleading variables among correlated variables by separating different sources of information into several layers.
 When considering intercategory information, LASSO Granger is an effective way to identify the promotional interactions among categories.
 It reduce the subsequent computational burden while provide better forecasting results compared to a full connection structure.
 Furthermore, models integrating raw SKU level cross category information can significantly improve the forecasts only under a rolling scheme, while models integrated diffusion factors are more robust for they can improve the forecasts in both fixed and rolling scheme.